samwong0127/smart-bicycle/README.md

 - All Python files are compatible with Python 3.7 except Raspberry-Pi/taillightControl.py because of coding.
 Therefore, The whole system needs to be ran in Python 2.7
 - Raspberry-Pi/requirements.txt is only a recommended installation list.

+## Raspberry Pi
+...

 ## Real-time processing pipeline
 The real-time processing pipeline reads data from IMU sensor and pedal force sensors.
 After that, it combines and transforms them into a desired format and then passes it into the loaded models.
 The models do predictions and control the LED tailight.
 Finally, the predicted results and processed data are saved into a dataframe.
 A CSV file containing recorded data will be saved with current date if any exception happens.

 ## IMU sensor (Inertial Measurement Unit sensor)
-...
+ROS IMU HFI A9 sensor is used to collect power indicators such as acceleration and Euler angles.
+METAMOTION (Wireless sensor) is not selected at the end because the API is not up-to-date and it is easier to build the prototype with wired sensor.
+The Python code to read IMU data is given by TA, which saves the time for coding the sensor.

 ## LED tail light and Arduino
 LED tail light is an important feature in my part of the project.
-Turning Tendency Prediction can predict turning tendency with trained model with 98.7% accuracy.
-The prediction results (0 and 1) should be visualized for pedestrians and other riders.
-...

-## Raspberry Pi
-...
+Turning Tendency Prediction uses a model with 97% accuracy to predict turning tendency.
+However, the predicted results are 0, 1 and 2 representing straight in, left and right.
+To make it easier for pedestrians and other riders to understand, the results are converted to left and right arrows and displayed with a LED tail light.
+Since the given tail light does not have a USB port, an Arduino UNO board is used to listen from Raspberry Pi and control the LED tail light
+[pictures]

 ## System diagram
-[Picture here]
+[Picture]

 ## File structure